-GST stands for Goods and Services Tax, while HST stands for Harmonized Sales Tax, the main difference being that HST includes federal and provincial taxes while GST only includes federal.
+GST stands for Goods and Services Tax, while HST stands for Harmonized Sales Tax.
+The main difference being that HST includes federal and provincial taxes while GST only includes federal.
 This means that if you are only required to collect GST, you may also have to register for a separate number with your provincial/territories government.

 You don’t have to register straight away unless you are going to exceed $30,000 in worldwide sales in your first calendar quarter, however I often recommend that businesses do anyway.

-Also, when you file your GST/HST returns you can claim Input Tax Credits (ITCs) for any GST/HST you have paid on business expenses which often means if you aren’t earning much, you will actually receive money back from the government on your GST/HST return.
+When you file your GST/HST returns you can claim Input Tax Credits (ITCs) for any GST/HST you have paid on business expenses which often means if you aren’t earning much, you will actually receive money back from the government on your GST/HST return.